open-contracting/standard/docs/guidance/publish.md

 When using custom licenses, publishers are encouraged to check that they are [compliant with the Open Definition](https://opendefinition.org/licenses/).

-Publishers ought to ensure that a clear statement is provided alongside files where they are provided for download linking to, and explaining, the license terms they are published under.
-Particular attention ought to be paid to ensuring license information on any data catalogues where open contracting data is listed are accurate.
+Where data is provided for download, publishers ought to clearly link to, and explain, the terms of the license under which the data is published.
+In any listing of the dataset (for example, in a data catalog), publishers ought to ensure that license information is provided and accurate.

 ## Publish and share your data